apache/royale-docs/README.md

 ## Links

-In the .md files, links have to be a full path without the leading slash.
+In the .md files, links have to be full paths without the leading slash.
 So to link to the published, HTML, version of /Welcome/Features/AS3.md, you would use

 ```[AS3](Welcome/Features/AS3.html)```